crukci-bioinformatics/mga2/README.md

 parameter in a config file.

-Note that the `resources/adapters.fa` file contained in the MGA installation directory should not be modified; doing so will prevent updates to the latest version of MGA, so instead create a copy within a reference data directory elsewhere.
+Note that the `resources/adapters.fa` file contained in the MGA installation directory should not be modified; doing so will prevent updating of MGA to the latest version using the `nextflow pull` command (see later section); instead create a copy within a reference data directory elsewhere.

 ---